 Cornwall covers an area of 1376 square miles which heralds hundreds of worldwide renowned walking paths.
 A Cornwall Walking Holiday Map highlights several routes, from north to south west, with the number of miles and the recommended time requirements to enjoy the walk.

 May to October is the popular time for walking holidays in Cornwall, but walkers venture along the coastal paths year round.
-A month by month description of the weather conditions and tourist populations is listed at West Country Walks.

 Our selection of the top five coastal walks in Cornwall are….

 A 180 mile trail, stretches from Bude in the North to Lands End in the West, includes six separate trails and many heritage sites such as the legendary Tintagel Castle, birthplace of King Arthur and Merlin’s Case.